Hireup is an online platform where people with disability can find, hire and manage support workers who fit their needs and share their interests.

 - Perform activities requiring the exercise of sound judgment, initiative, confidentiality, and sensitivity in the performance of work.
 However, guidance should be available to you should you need it.

-- Follow all Hireup guidelines in regard to incident reporting, mandatory reporting, providing feedback and flagging risks.
+- Follow all Hireup guidelines in regard to incident reporting, mandatory reporting, providing feedback and raising concerns.

 As a general rule, Hireup support workers may be asked to provide support in the following areas:

-- Assisting people seeking support with personal care, health care and hygiene in areas such as dressing, bathing, toileting and eating.
+- Assisting Clients with personal care, health care and hygiene in areas such as dressing, bathing, toileting and eating.

-- Assisting people seeking support to develop community skills by facilitating their participation in budgeting, shopping, meal planning and preparation, cooking and management of residence.
+- Assisting Clients to develop daily living skills by facilitating their participation in budgeting, shopping, meal planning and preparation, cooking and management of residence.

 - Supporting activities of mobility and transferring, which promote independence.
-Clear instructions should be provided by the person seeking support/their family to enable you to undertake this work.
+Clear instructions should be provided by the Client and/or the Account Manager to enable you to undertake this work.

 - Supporting necessary household duties such as cooking, cleaning and laundry activities.

-- Supporting people to keep themselves and their environments safe, clean and healthy.
+- Supporting Clients to keep themselves and their environments safe, clean and healthy.

-- Ensuring health care activities are addressed, such as taking medications or attending medical appointments.
-Clear instructions should be provided by the person seeking support to enable you to undertake this work.
+- Support the health and wellbeing of the Client, such as taking medications or attending medical appointments.
+Clear instructions should be provided by the Client to enable you to undertake this work.

 Support workers must assess risk in determining whether tasks, activities or duties are beyond the scope that could reasonably be expected from someone in the role of support worker.